Jaouen-ch/Simulation/README.md

-# Simulation game dev by Jaouen and Romain
+# Simulation - Jaouen Chesné and Romain Le Guyader

 2D game developed with SFML, implementing a simulation game with behaviors trees.